Welcome and thanks for taking some time to read a little bit more about who I am and why I do what I do.

 I continued my apprenticeship in Hawai’i where I learned deeper about Ceremony as a Planetary Offering and became a teacher-facilitator of sacred dance and energy work, which I shared in Germany, Denmark, Russia, Spain, UK, Peru and Bolivia.
 I also helped co-found a teacher-training program for this work, whilst home-educating my daughter, which was a challenging but worthwhile endeavour.

-I returned to Scotland in 2009 and furthered my learning in working with plants for medicinal healing, as well as training in aspects of Tantsu (the land-based version of Watsu -Water Shiatsu).
+I returned to Scotland in 2009 and furthered my learning in working with plants for healing, as well as training in aspects of Tantsu (the land-based version of Watsu -Water Shiatsu).

 In 2011, I started my own business offering bodywork, mentoring and community ceremonies, including founding The Yin Tent: Maps of Feminine Practice and the Alchemical Chocolate Practitioner Training – the first of its kind in creating a comprehensive, experiential training for working with cacao as an entheogenic healing guide and plant teacher.

-In 2012, I met and began working closely with teacher and beloved friend Aisha Salem, who supported me through an awakening, life-altering two-year retreat, first based in Denmark and then in an off-grid location in the mountains of Southern Spain.
+In 2012, I met and began working closely with my root teacher and beloved friend Aisha Salem, who supported me through an awakening, life-altering two-year retreat, first based in Denmark and then in an off-grid location in the mountains of Southern Spain.